 What are your hobbies?

 Too, I collect reading figurines.
-179 at last count.
+I have over 200.

 And I play the piano.
 I minored in music/piano in college and often think my music background influences the way I love to write with rhythm and rhyme.